phchavesmaia/QSE-models/models/helpman-1998/readme.md

 I found that, apparently, Matlab reshapes matrices in a different way from Julia.
 Thus, straight up translating the code would imply running the model between a country at the North and the other at the South of the map, differently from the West-East division of the original paper.
 As of now, the code estimates $w_i$, $L_i$, and $\pi_{ni}$ in this inverted setting.

 I am currently in the process of:
-- [ ] Finish the "upside down" model
+- [x] Finish the "upside down" model
-- [ ] "Rotate" the model so that it makes perfect sense in Julia logic
+- [x] "Rotate" the model so that it makes perfect sense in Julia logic
+- [ ] Programme the counterfactuals
 - [ ] Stress test the model to asses whether some normalizations (that I did not understand the reason behind) are actually necessary.

 ---